 External Requests: The IRB will review all research requests of current staff and faculty who wish to conduct research in conjunction with an outside educational or non-educational institution.
 Requests will be vetted for relevance and purpose and must meet IRB guidelines for external research requests.
-For all such requests where an IRB approval has been or will be obtained from another institution, a copy of that IRB application and approval, if any, shall be submitted to the IRB Committee Chair along with the request.
+For all such requests where an IRB approval has been or will be obtained from another institution, a copy of that IRB application and approval, if any, shall be submitted to the IRB Chair along with the request.
 Further procedures and relevant information will be found on the Herzing University IRB webpage.

-The IRB committee shall convene six times per year in the second week of each eight-week academic term.
-To be considered at the meeting, all IRB applications must be submitted and received by the IRB Committee Chair on or before 5p.m.
+The IRB shall convene six times per year.
+To be considered at the meeting, all IRB applications must be submitted and received by the IRB Chair by 5p.m.
 Central Time on the first Monday of the eight-week academic term.
 All non-exempt applications received after that date will be considered at the next regular meeting in the subsequent eight-week academic term.